AggelosM/x264Comparer-abandoned-/README.md

 --ipratio 1.40
 --chroma-qp-offset 0

-DO NOT CHANGE THE --CRF OF THE --REF settings.
+DO NOT CHANGE THE --CRF OR THE --REF settings.
 MATLAB will ask to fix these for you.